DanielDFY/d3d12book/README.md

   * [x] *Exercise_14_09*

     > Research and implement Bézier triangle patches.
 Here I use Cubic Bézier triangle with 10 control points.
 [Bézier triangle](https://en.wikipedia.org/wiki/B%C3%A9zier_triangle)

+* Chapter 15 First Person Camera and Dynamic Indexing

+  * [x] *Exercise_15_02*

+    > Modify the camera demo to support rolling, by which the camera rotates around its look vector.
+    >
+    > Besides, create a single mesh that stores the geometry for the five boxes at the different positions, and create a single render-item for the five boxes.
+Add an additional field to the vertex structure that is an index to the texture to use.
+Bind all five textures to the pipeline once per frame, and use the vertex structure index to select the texture to use in the pixel shader.
+So that we can draw five boxes with five different textures with one draw call.

 * ...